 'Declaration Of War' Means North Korea Can Shoot Down U.S. Bombers, Minister Says

-President Trump's tweets about North Korea amount to a declaration of war, says North Korean Foreign Minister Ri Yong Ho.
-In the latest contentious remarks between the two countries, Ri claims that under international law, his country can legally shoot down U.S. military planes — even if they're not in North Korea's airspace.
+North Korea's foreign minister says President Trump's tweets about the Korean nation amount to a declaration of war and that under international law, his country can legally shoot down U.S. military planes — even if they're not in North Korea's airspace.

-"For the past couple of days, we had earnestly hoped that the war of words between North Korea and the U.S. would not lead to action," Ri said, in a translation for NPR by journalist Jihye Lee.
+"For the past couple of days, we had earnestly hoped that the war of words between North Korea and the U.S. would not lead to action," Ri Yong Ho said in remarks translated for NPR by journalist Jihye Lee.
 "However, Trump had ultimately declared war again last weekend, by saying regarding our leadership, that he will make it unable to last longer."

 Just heard Foreign Minister of North Korea speak at U.N.
 If he echoes thoughts of Little Rocket Man, they won't be around much longer!— Donald J. Trump (@realDonaldTrump) September 24, 2017

-Ri said Trump, as America's current leader, had issued a "clear declaration of war."
+The foreign minister said that Trump, as America's current leader, had issued a "clear declaration of war."

-In response, Pentagon spokesman Col. Robert Manning said on Monday, "If North Korea does not stop their provocative actions, you know, we will make sure that we provide options to the President to deal with North Korea."
+In response, Pentagon spokesman Col. Robert Manning said, "If North Korea does not stop their provocative actions, you know, we will make sure that we provide options to the president to deal with North Korea."

-Ri was speaking Monday morning in New York, where U.N. meetings have been going on since last week.
+Ri was speaking this morning in New York, where U.N. meetings have been going on since last week.
 He was responding to a tweet from Trump, who said on Saturday, "Just heard Foreign Minister of North Korea speak at U.N.
 If he echoes thoughts of Little Rocket Man, they won't be around much longer!"

 The exchange of threats also included this from Trump, on Friday: "Kim Jong Un of North Korea, who is obviously a madman who doesn't mind starving or killing his people, will be tested like never before!"